Richie47/nba-trade-machine/README.md

 Frontend goals:

-Create a functioning home page for the user to select teams for trades [WIP]
+Create a functioning home page for the user to select teams for trades [DONE]

 Create a working server to connect multiple pages together [WIP]